- Place of origin:

-Also on the back, a red oval stamp: Robert Ruepp, 7 rue Bergère, Paris.
+Also on the back stamped in purple: Robert Ruepp, 7 rue Bergère, Paris.

 Bibliographic References (Citation, Note/Abstract, NAL no)

-N. Rothstein.
-Silk Designs of the Eighteenth Century.
-London: Victoria and Albert Museum, 1990, p.
-250
+N. Rothstein, Silk Designs of the Eighteenth Century (London: Victoria and Albert Museum, 1990, p.
+251

-Attribution note: Second stage of silk design; technical drawing that allowed loom to be mounted.
+Attribution note: This is the second stage of design for woven patterns in silk, the technical drawing that allows the loom to be mounted.